 The GMC continues to review environmental policies, set performance targets on green measures, review and report green management measures and arrange green training activities to enhance staff awareness.
-It has also organised the annual Internal Environmental Audits (IEAs) to ensure compliance with the Agency's Environmental Policies and commitments.
+It has also organised annual Internal Environmental Audits (IEAs) to ensure compliance with the Agency's Environmental Polices and commitments.

-The Agency completed the internal environmental audit IEA 10.
-It concluded that all operations generally conform to the Environmental Policies and targets set for 2009/10.
+The Agency has completed IEA 2011.
+It concluded that all operations generally conformed to the Environmental Policies and targets set for 2010/11.